 - N.J.A.C.
 5:70-2.3: Requires carbon monoxide alarms in all homes having a fuel burning appliance or an attached garage as follows:

-- One carbon monoxide alarm is required on each level of the house that has bedrooms.
+- One carbon monoxide detector is required on each level of the house that has bedrooms.
 For example, if a person has 3 bedrooms on the second floor then 1 carbon monoxide detector is required in the general area of the bedrooms; in the hallway, within 10 feet of the bedrooms.
 Plug-in detectors are acceptable.
-It is recommended to install an alarm on every level of the home, including the basement.
+It is recommended to install a detector on every level of the home, including the basement.
 Be sure to check the manufacturer's installation guide as well.
 If you are installing combination smoke and carbon monoxide detectors, they must be a 10 year, sealed battery UL labeled detector.

 - Outside of each separate sleeping area within 10 feet of each bedroom